For daily wit & wisdom, sign up for the Almanac newsletter.

 A More Healthy Stock

-You bet!
+Don’t throw out those scraps!
 Potato peelings, for example, concentrate most of the potato’s potassium, a nutrient deficient in many American diets.
 Onion skins and celery leaves contain lots of the anti-oxidant/anti-microbial phytocompound quercetin.
 Bone broths, as well as those simmered from shellfish shells and eggshells, recover many of the minerals that gave them structure and strength.

 Best Vegetable Scraps for Broth